boggydigital/coost/README.md

 ### Using nod for further debugging

-pesco has been tactically instrumented with `github.com/boggydigital/nod` logging calls, and clients might find enabling nod logging output to be helpful.
+coost has been tactically instrumented with `github.com/boggydigital/nod` logging calls, and clients might find enabling nod logging output to be helpful.
 Please check `github.com/boggydigital/nod` for more details.